co-kevin/generator-duiker/generators/app/templates/_README.md

 `Mirco Service`

-This application was generated using yeoman generator.
+This application was generated using Duiker.

 ## Development